Does your charity manage underperformance effectively?

 If your organisation has an underperformance issue you would like support with, please do get in touch with Tracy Madgwick at email@example.com

-Tracy Madgwick is an Action Planning Associate and seasoned HR professional who has held a number of senior HR roles in well-known charities.
+Tracy Madgwick is an Action Planning Consultant and seasoned HR professional who has held a number of senior HR roles in well-known charities.
 She currently provides HR support to smaller charities who have no in-house support, as well as provides additional capacity for existing HR teams in larger organisations.
 Tracy’s areas of experience are: change management; restructures; redundancy consultations; support with disciplinary, grievance and capability matters; TUPE transfers; team building using the Myers-Briggs Type Indicator; recruitment; and assertiveness training.